Thank you for downloading EventBook as your project management software of choice!

 If you delete an event tag that does not exist, you will get notified by a warning that says it does not exist.
 You will get a success message after deleting an existing tag.
 The event GUI on the left of the screen will update when you delete an existing event.
 This event tag will be removed from every contact tagged with it.
 This action is also not reversible.

-Assigns the person named John Doe in the list to an Event Tag named event1
+assign 1 t/Logistics Assigns the first person in the list to a tag named Logistics.assign John Doe t/E-event1 Assigns the person named John Doe in the list to an Event Tag named event1.[💡TIP💡]

 If you do not have the tag or event tag you are assigning a person with, you can create them with the ctag command.